site2site/site2site.github.io/assignments/assignment1.md

 Each student is requested to visit Studio-X NYC before the week 2 class session and take photos of the space in general, and details of whichever elements the student thinks they may eventually wish to hack.
 Please upload these images to the [Studio-X photos folder](/locations/Studio-X%20NYC/photos).

 Each student is also requested to collect at least one 3D model in .STL format of an object in Studio-X, or an object their program/app specifies.
 This model can come from any source, or be self-generated, though they must provide a license that will allow others to use them free of charge for any activity (equivalent to the MIT license).

+## Deadlines and Collective Critique

+Each program/app scenario and contributions to the Object Index must be online by 11:59pm on Tuesday, September 10, 2013.

+By noon on Thursday, September 12, 2013, each student must have offered comments to exactly - no more, no less - one other student, on both their local and global app.
+You will do this by forking each of their repositories, adding a Critique section to the bottom of both scenario.md files, and adding your comments here.
+You will then issue a pull request on both repositories.
+The student who created the original repository will then accept your pull request and merge your changes into their master branch.